Saeris/vue-spinners/README.md

 You can either visit the [live demo site](https://vue-spinners.saeris.io), clone this repo and run the demo locally using `yarn start` and opening your browser to http://localhost:8080, or you can just play with it inside of CodeSandbox [here](https://codesandbox.io/s/github/Saeris/vue-spinners/tree/master/example).

+## ⚠️ Support Notice

+This code is released as-is.
+It was originally built for use with Vue 2.x and as-such it is now very out of date.
+I do not plan to make continued updates to this package, so if you find it useful then I would highly recommend that you create a fork or copy-and-paste code to suit your own needs.
+The version of `emotion` that is uses is now very out of date and *will* cause problems when used in a modern codebase alongside another version of `emotion`.
+I am also unable to provide support or answer questions due to my lack of knowledge of Vuejs.

 ## 📣 Acknowledgements